 Alcohol is the diet destroyer.

 The problem with alcohol, in general, is not the consumption but the over-consumption.
 It is addictive by nature, both physically, and due to the social implications.
 People who do not drink are often encouraged through peer pressure to have a drink.
-The social pressure is very difficult to resist.
+Social pressure is very difficult to resist.

 Reasons to avoid or limit alcohol intake when dieting: